ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 # DE
+## annex 1
+13 modified series
+35 new dataseries
+5 modified dataseries

+## Annex 3
-Annex 3 - New data is not new (rather an update?)
+New data is not new (rather an update?)

+## Annex 4
-Annex 4 - Why is Schl updated, it did not change, did it?
+Why is Schl updated, it did not change, did it?

+## Annex 5
-Annex 5 - e.g. 425800 updated but only quality changes...
+e.g. 425800 updated but only quality changes...
 This is not for the provider to change, is it?

-Annex 7 - no kg provided, but is it needed? for what? only useful for Y / S and this is where it is probably not very accurate, is it?
+## Annex 7
+No new values could be added yet, as weight data was missing.
+This still needs to be added in the original data, and then the new release data can be integrated

+We updated 1241 values.
+The updates that were marked with DELETE in the comment column need to be undone.
+They were deleted because Germany does not use weight data, but WGEEL needs the weight data, so these data should not be deleted.
+It needs to be seen if it is possible to remove these DELETE comments in the database, to preserve these data.

+## Annex 8:
+Still needs to be integrated, there was a bug where updated values did not appear in the Shiny application.
+We wait until this bug is fixed.

 ## Annex 2